Our Upcoming Races

 Gay P. - 2:45 pacer

 Gay started running as a little girl and hasn't stopped since!
-She ran or paced nine half marathons and two full marathons in 2013 alone.
-She just finished running the Big Sur Marathon in California and is excited to run the Portland Marathon later this year!
-She was also crazy enough to run up a mountain at the Pike's Peak Ascent in August 2014 and is planning a trek to base camp at Mount Everest in the next couple years.
-Her personal goal nowadays is to encourage others to exercise and eat healthy.
-As an internal medicine physician, it's part of her job, but she enjoys encouraging people outside of the office and running alongside those wanting to finish their first race or set a new PR.
+She races or paces in ten to twenty events every year.
+She just finished running the Big Sur Marathon in California and the Portland Marathon in Oregon this year.
+She was also crazy enough to run up a mountain at the Pike's Peak Ascent in August 2014.
+She is the official race doctor for the Run d'Haiti, a trail ultramarathon in Croix-des-Bouquets, that supports her favorite charity, the Global Orphan Project.
+As an internal medicine physician, her personal goal nowadays is to encourage others to exercise and get healthy.
 Her SmartPace strategy includes warming up in the first two miles, taking advantage of downhills and using even effort on the uphills.
 Be prepared to sing and have some fun shenanigans.
 Look for the braids!

 Half Marathon PR: 1:45